andrew henderson menu

 The contribution is a one-off payment that grants you immediate citizenship.

-Each additional child adds US$25,000, parents add US$50,000 and siblings (over 18, unmarried with no children) add US$75,000 to the total bill.
-But that’s not all, because other fees must be paid:
+The sum is US$235,000 for the main applicant and three dependents.
+Each additional child adds US$25,000; parents add US$50,000 and siblings (over 18, unmarried with no children) add US$75,000 to the total bill.

 • The application fee is US$1,500 per person – payable once, regardless of how many people are applying

-• There is a processing fee of US$1,500 per person for a single main applicant or a couple; add an additional US$1,500 for each 18+ dependant and US$500 per child aged 0-17.
+• There is a processing fee of US$1,500 per person for a single main applicant or a couple; add an additional US$1,500 for each 18+ dependent and US$500 per child aged 0-17.

 • The due diligence fee is US$5,000 per person for a single applicant or a couple; every additional person aged 17 or older will add US$5,000 to the total bill.